-- · Loosening, deformation or fracture of the implant - · Acute post-operative wound infections and late infections with possible sepsis - Migration, subluxation of the implant with resulting reduction in range of movement - Fractures resulting from unilateral joint loading - Thrombosis and embolism - · Wound hematoma and delayed wound healing - Temporary and protracted functional neurological perturbation - Tissue reactions as the result of allergy or foreign body reaction to dislodged particles - · Corrosion with localized tissue reaction and pain - Pain, a feeling of malaise or abnormal sensations due to the implant used - Bone loss due to stress shielding
+- · Loosening, deformation or fracture of the implant - Acute post-operative wound infections and late infections with possible sepsis - Migration, subluxation of the implant with resulting reduction in range of movement - Fractures resulting from unilateral joint loading - Thrombosis and embolism - Wound hematoma and delayed wound healing - Temporary and protracted functional neurological perturbation - Tissue reactions as the result of allergy or foreign body reaction to dislodged particles - Corrosion with localized tissue reaction and pain - Pain, a feeling of malaise or abnormal sensations due to the implant used - Bone loss due to stress shielding

-All possible complications listed here are not typical of Paragon 28[®], Inc. products but are in principle observed with any implant.
-Promptly inform Paragon 28[®], Inc. as soon as complications occur in connection with the implants or surgical instruments used.
-In the event of premature failure of an implant in which a causal relationship with its geometry, surface quality or mechanical stability is suspected, please provide Paragon 28[®], Inc. with the explant(s) in a cleaned, disinfected and sterile condition.
-Paragon 28[®], Inc. cannot accept any other returns of used implants.
+All possible complications listed here are not typical of Paragon 28®, Inc. products but are in principle observed with any implant.
+Promptly inform Paragon 28®, Inc. as soon as complications occur in connection with the implants or surgical instruments used.
+In the event of premature failure of an implant in which a causal relationship with its geometry, surface quality or mechanical stability is suspected, please provide Paragon 28®, Inc. with the explant(s) in a cleaned, disinfected and sterile condition.
+Paragon 28®, Inc. cannot accept any other returns of used implants.
 The surgeon is held liable for complications associated with inadequate asepsis, inadequate preparation of the osseous implant bed in the case of implants, incorrect indication or surgical technique or incorrect patient information and consequent incorrect patient behavior.

-WARNINGS AND PRECAUTIONS -
+WARNINGS AND PRECAUTIONS

 - Re-operation to remove or replace implants may be required at any time due to medical reasons or device failure.
-If corrective action is not taken, complications may occur. - Use of an undersized plate or screw in areas of high functional stresses may lead to implant fracture and failure. - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only. - Instruments, guide wires and screws are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the Baby Gorilla®/Gorilla® Plating System. - Do not implant the instruments.
+If corrective action is not taken, complications may occur. - Use of an undersized plate or screw in areas of high functional stresses may lead to implant fracture and failure - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only. - Instruments, guide wires and screws are to be treated as sharps. - Patient risk as a result of the Baby Gorilla®/Gorilla® Plating System in the MR environment has been minimized. - Do not use other manufacturer's instruments or implants in conjunction with the Baby Gorilla®/Gorilla® Plating System. - Do not implant the instruments.